shakes76/PatternFlow/recognition/s4530651-OASIS-DCGAN/README.md

 # OASIS Brain Dataset Generative DCGAN Model
 This model aims to generate accurate brain scans through the utilisation of a DCGAN trained on the OASIS Brain dataset.
-The completed model  results in a "reasonably clear image" and a Structured Similarity (SSIM) of approximately 0.65 when comparing a batch of iamges produced by the generator with 50 different batches of images from the training set.
+The completed model  results in a "reasonably clear image" and a Structured Similarity (SSIM) of approximately 0.65 when comparing a batch of images produced by the generator with 50 different batches of images from the training set.

 ## OASIS Dataset Processing
 The OASIS brain dataset is preprocessed, consisting of 9,664 brain scans for training purposes and 544 for testing.